ALI-ALAYAFY/PUSH_BUTTON/README.md

 # PUSH_BUTTON
 Pushbuttons or switches connect two points in a circuit when you press them.
 I make a circuit using tinkercad, pushbutton circuit using both of Arduino uno and pushbutton and resistors.
 //
+The button can be used as a way for a user to control the robot: The robot can check if the button is pressed in order to "start" or "pause" its task.
+The robot can pause until the button is pressed before performing the next step in a task.

 --CODE--